 - Plenty of cooking oil for frying (1 liter)

 First of all, before starting, you should place the raisins in a glass of water so that they get hydrated again.
 Alternatively, you can soak them into the brandy if you want them to have that flavor.
+Let them sit for at least 15 minutes.

-In a small pot, mix the packets of dry yeast with a bit of hot water (not boiling, just warm!) and a small quantity of flour.
+Next, in a small pot, mix the packets of dry yeast with a bit of hot water (not boiling, just warm!) and a small quantity of flour.
 Make sure that you mix them together, then let it sit while you do the next step.

 In a deep bowl, place the flour (it’s better if you can sieve the flour into the bowl) and make a hole in the middle, with your fingers.